The Multimodal Mind

 Freezing earlier components does three things at once:

 - No catastrophic forgetting.
 Hard-won perception and image priors can't be eroded by the noisier gradients of a new, harder generative task.
-The capability you already paid for is locked in.
-This matters most precisely because of the data pyramid: if everything trained jointly, the tiny action dataset would be swamped by — and would perturb — the enormous understanding corpus.
-Freezing lets the data-poor expert learn from a strong backbone without putting the data-rich capabilities at risk.
+This matters most because of the data pyramid: if everything trained jointly, the tiny action dataset would be swamped by — and would perturb — the enormous understanding corpus.
+Freezing lets the data-poor expert learn from a strong backbone without risking the data-rich capabilities.

 - Clean credit assignment.
 The newest expert is the only thing learning, so every gradient is attributable to it.
 Nothing else can drift to "explain away" its errors.